babazaroni/RoboND-Kinematics-Project/writeup_template.md

 The constants in the table were derived from values in the the manufacturere supplied kr210.urdf.xacro file as follows:

-(these values in the urdf value are relative to previous joint)
+(The values in the urdf file are relative to previous joint)

 The alpha values describe the orientation of a joint's Z axis relative to the previous joint's Z axis and are either 0, pi/2, or -pi/2 radions.
 (0,90,-90 degrees).
 They are derived from the unit vectors described in the axis tag.